 If you’re looking for a fun and creative project that you’ll actually wear, few things are more practical than making your own beaded watchband.
+It looks like a bracelet, but it’s also a watch–beautiful and functional at the same time!

 You can pick up a watch face from many stores and bead shops.
 You can often choose from several styles and colors, and the possibilities are endless.
 You can make your watch as quirky, elegant or understated as you’d like.
 Often the watch face is the initial inspiration and gives you a place to start.